If you're a parent, I'm sure you'll agree that the world has changed drastically since we were kids.

 - Choose a modest model.
 There are plenty of options aside from flagship models.
 Choose a more affordable Android phone, like the Galaxy On5, which runs under $200 yet still has everything your teen wants, like a high-quality phone camera and a five-inch screen.

 Just because your child has a smartphone with internet access doesn't mean you have to set them loose to do whatever they please with it.
 There is useful and innovative technology that gives you some measure of control over what your teenager uses their phone for, which I'll cover throughout this guide.

 Choosing a Cell Phone Plan for Kids

 Just as you evaluate the cell phone plans for yourself, you need to decide on things like how much data and which features your child will need.
-You should also consider whether you want to put your child's phone on your postpaid plan, or choose from among the best prepaid cell phone plans.
+You should also consider whether you want to put your child's phone on your postpaid plan, or a separate prepaid cell phone plan.

 For teenagers, you might want to go with one of the unlimited data plans now available from carriers like Boost Mobile.
 You can find plans with unlimited music streaming, perfect for adolescents who can't seem to get enough Spotify or Pandora.
 Plus, you won't get hit with an unpleasant surprise at the end of the month in the form of data overages.

 Related: Of course, you're likely to have a family cell phone plan if you have children.
 You can use our plan comparison tool here to see what plan suits you.